ERS-HCL/custom-animations-angularjs/README.md

     <img  alt="component" src="img/img.png"/>
 </p>

-# Getting Started:-
 The component along with the buttons(Reset,Animate) can be reused or alone the component can be reused.

-Reset Button   - The Reset Button is used to reset the initial given properties.
+Reset Button   - The Reset Button is used to reset the initial given properties.<br/>
 Animate Button - The Animate Button would initiate the related animation.

 # View Demo :-